- Status: Project phase

 Disruptive Risk Research

-According to the current state of research, proofs for the behaviour of ML models and systems, including desirable safety and robustness properties, are not or only insufficiently realised at a formal level.
-In order to counter all threats and attack vectors in the future – including previously unknown ones -, fundamental contributions to the establishment and improvement of ML security and robustness as an inherent quality dimension must be made in the long term, in addition to AI risk management measures and adversarial training.
-A provably secure AI system thus constitutes the basic prerequisite for deployment in high-security and defence-relevant contexts.
-In the status quo, however, it is uncertain whether and to what extent the desired goals – i.e. approaches to solving fundamental security problems of ML models – can be achieved at all.
+According to the current state of research, behavioral proofs for ML models and systems, including desirable safety and robustness properties, are not or only insufficiently realized at the formal level.
+In order to counter all threats and attack vectors in the future – including previously unknown ones – fundamental contributions to the creation and improvement of ML security and robustness as an inherent quality dimension must be made in the long term, in addition to AI risk management measures and adversarial training.
+A verifiably secure AI system thus creates the basic prerequisites for use in a high-security and defense context.
+In the status quo, however, it is uncertain whether and to what extent the aims – i.e. approaches to solving fundamental security problems of ML models – can be achieved at all.